MJ-0001/readme-generator/README.md

   ---
   ## Contributions:
   ```
   Please feel free to fork this repository.
-The contents of my own personal repo are of course protected.
   ```

   ---